 Bela Lugosi in Britain

 Dracula made Hungarian-born actor Bela Lugosi world famous but forever trapped him in monster & mad doctor roles.
 In the heyday of Hollywood horror, he reigned as a star.
 When horror fell out of fashion, Lugosi scarcely worked at all.
 Late in life, with few job prospects in Hollywood or New York, he searched for one last comeback.
 In 1951, 68-year old Lugosi and his wife Lillian staked their fortunes on a stage tour of Dracula in Britain.
 They hoped to bring Dracula to London’s West End and rekindle his original success on Broadway.
 For six months and in more than 200 performances, Lugosi thrilled audiences in the provinces.
-The gruelling trek of one week engagements across England, Scotland and Ireland broke his stamina.
+The grueling trek of one week engagements across England, Scotland and Ireland broke his stamina.
 The West End never beckoned, the tour ended.
 Lugosi made a low-budget movie and returned to America.
 He would never play Dracula again and would never find that final comeback.
 Lugosi’s months in Britain were soon forgotten, even by his most ardent fans.

 Vampire Over London – Bela Lugosi in Britain is a compelling tale of a fading Hollywood legend’s last stab at greatness, and of the forgotten triumphs of his final Dracula.